apache/mxnet/docs/how_to/index.md

 and full working examples, visit the [tutorials section](../tutorials/index.md).

-&nbsp;

-The following topics explain basic concepts and provide procedures for specific tasks.
-Some include demos complete with pre-trained models.

 ## Modeling
 * [How do I fine-tune pre-trained models to a new dataset?](http://mxnet.io/how_to/finetune.html)